How to Get Out of a Business Contract

 In addition, if your merchant service provider hasn't lived up to their promises and you have documentation proving it, you might have a case for a breached contract.
 Also, if you don't like your agent and feel deceived, you might want to get out of the contract.
 However, you want the agent on your side, so avoid threatening him or her.
 Show respect and understanding.

 If you need help with how to get out of a business contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.